The Theory of Economic Complexity: Introduction

-We find that, for a wide variety of model specifications, $ECI$ recovers the key parameter in the model: the probability that an economy is endowed with a capability.
-This result is valid for models involving multiple capabilities, even when these are highly idiosyncratic, since $ECI$ recovers the average of the probability that an economy is endowed with a capability.
-We then generalize this finding to a Cobb-Douglas type factor intensity production function and use this to show that the ability of $ECI$ to separate among better and worse endowed economies can be generalized to any shifted production function of the form $Y_{cp}=B+f_cg_p$ where $f_c$ is a general function characterizing an economy and $g_p$ is a general function characterizing an activity.\\
+We find that, for a wide variety of model specifications, $ECI$ recovers the probability that an economy has multiple capabilities, even when these are highly noisy or idiosyncratic.
+We then generalize this finding to a Cobb-Douglas type factor intensity production function and find that the ability of $ECI$ to separate among economies with higher and lower capability levels can be generalized to any shifted production function of the form $Y_{cp}=B_c+f_cg_p$ where $f_c$ is a general function characterizing an economy $c$, $g_p$ is a general function characterizing an activity $p$, and $B_c$ is an economy specific term that represents a baseline output level.\\

-As in Kremer's O-Ring model~\cite{kremer_o-ring_1993}, our initial exercise builds on a supply-side model that assumes prices are exogenous and does not provide an explicit model of wages or demand.
-So, we then embed our model in a short-run equilibrium framework and estimate functions for the implied wages, consumption, and prices.
-We show that wages increase with the capability endowment of an economy, consumption grows with income, and prices are higher for more demanding products (products having a higher probability of requiring a capability).
-Surprisingly, our main result (that the economic complexity eigenvector separates among high- and low-capability economies) is unaffected by the introduction of these additional assumptions.\\
+As in Kremer-Shockley~\cite{kremer_o-ring_1993,shockley1957statistics}, we start from a supply-side model that assumes prices are exogenous and do not provide an explicit model of wages or demand.
+So, we then embed the single capability model in a short-run equilibrium framework to estimate functions for the implied wages, consumption, and prices.
+We show that wages increase with the capability level of an economy, consumption grows with income, and prices are higher for more complex products (products that are more demanding of the capability).
+This also allows us to show that our main result--that the economic complexity eigenvector separates high- from low-capability economies--holds after introducing these additional assumptions.\\